XEWW-AM

-XEWW-AM (690 kHz) is a radio station licensed to the Rosarito/Tijuana area of Baja California, Mexico.
+XEWW-AM (690 AM) is a radio station licensed to the Rosarito/Tijuana area of Baja California, Mexico.
 XEWW airs a Spanish language talk format.
+It is known as La Gigante.
+This station is owned by W3 Comm Concesionaria, SA de CV and operated by Primer Sistema de Noticias.

 Transmitter

 XEWW is a high-powered Class A station, with its 77,000-watt daytime signal sometimes reaching as far as the middle of the San Joaquin Valley.
 It covers nearly all of Southern California and most of Baja California.
 XEWW operates with 50,000 watts at night as is required by the "Rio Treaty".
 This same treaty would normally allow XEWW to operate with a daytime signal of 100,000 watts.
 However, 77,000 watts was apparently selected as this power sends the equivalent of the station's former 50,000-watt daytime signal (from its original Tijuana site, since demolished) towards Los Angeles without also increasing its prohibited overlap with KIRN (670 AM) in Simi Valley and KSPN (710 AM) in Los Angeles (from its present Rosarito site).

 At night it uses a five-tower array directional antenna, decreasing power to 50,000 watts to protect CBU Vancouver, British Columbia, and CKGM Montreal.
 Both are the dominant Class A stations on AM 690.
 Despite the directional antenna pattern, the signal can be heard in most of the Southwestern United States at night.
 While AM 690 is programmed for the U.S. side of the border, the present Rosarito transmitter facility strongly favors service to Baja California, with a signal that extends further south than north, due to protections to avoid interference with Canadian stations on 690.